gurvindersingh/mlapp/README.md

 * Input data validation
 * Authentication
 * Inference device flexibility (CPU or GPU)
-* Scale up or down instances based on incoming traffic
+* Scale up or down instances based on incoming traffic (Kubernetes)

 So that I can focus on my ML model improvment and don't need to bother about how to serve the model in produciton.